Vladivostok: Local government

 Vladivostok City Duma's history dates from November 21, 1875, when 30 "vowels" were elected.
 Great changes took place after the 1917 Revolution, when the first general elections were held and women were allowed to vote.
 The last meeting of the Vladivostok City Duma took place on October 19, 1922, and on October 27 it was officially abolished.
 In Soviet times, its functions were performed by the City Council.
 In 1993, by a presidential decree, the Soviets were dissolved and, until 2001, all attempts to elect a new Duma were unsuccessful.
 The Duma of the city of Vladivostok of the fifth (current) convocation began work in the fall of 2017, consisting of 35 deputies.

 The head of Vladivostok, on the principles of one-man management, manages the city's administration, which he forms in accordance with federal laws, laws of the Primorsky Territory and the city charter.
 The city's administrative structure is approved by the City Duma on the proposal of the head, and may include sectoral (functional) and territorial bodies of the administration of Vladivostok.

 Igor Pushkaryov was the city's mayor from May 2008 to June 2016; previously he was a Federation Council member of Primorsky Krai.
 On June 27, 2016, Konstantin Loboda, the first deputy mayor, was appointed as the Vladivostok's new acting mayor.
 On December 21, 2017, Vitaly Vasilyevich Verkeenko was appointed the head of the city.

 Demographics

-Population, dynamics, age and gender structure
+Population, dynamics, age and sex

-According to the Russian Census of 2010, Vladivostok had a population of over 592,000, with over 616,800 residents in the greater urban area.
-The Primorsky State Statistics Service reported that for 2016, the total permanent population of the city's urban agglomeration was over 633,167.
+According to the Russian Census of 2021, Vladivostok had a population of 603,519, with 634,835 residents in the greater urban area.
 Since the city's founding its population has actively grown, save for the periods of the Russian Civil War and the demographic crisis after dissolution of the Soviet Union in the 1990s and the beginning of the 2000s.
 In the 1970s, the population exceeded over 500,000, and in 1992 reached a historical high of over 648,000.
 The average population density is about 1,832 people/km2.